PaulWebster/RadioFrance/README.md

 - If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.

 ## Version History
+**0.1.22 03-Jul-2019**

+Corrected typing error that prevented ClassiquePlus track info from appearing

 **0.1.21 19-Jun-2019**

 Updated default logos for some stations
 Change action when joining a song in progress.
 Show the offset into the song if possible.
 Do not include the unused SqueezeNetwork module because results in errors if LMS running in "nomysqueeze" mode

 **0.1.20 15-Feb-2019**